 This historical fort built by the British is now lying in an abandoned state.
 There is also a lighthouse on the island that is not functional.
-British had built a port in this island for trade in 1750.
+British had built a port on this island for trades in 1750.
 The uniqueness of the fort lies in the design of its roof.
 The roof is slanting in position, so as to help rainwater flow down to 4 big water pots.
 The collected water was used for drinking purposes by the merchants.
-The fort also has a storm-proof warehouse and has a total of 11 big sized and 9 small sized chambers.
+The fort also has a storm-proof warehouse and has a total of 11 big sized and 9 small-sized chambers.

 16. Tinchuley, West Bengal

 Tinchuley located in West Bengal is another offbeat and one of the most isolated places in India.
 The word Tinchuley stands for three chullas (three ovens), as this place combines three hilltop villages which resemble the three chullas.